AR589/starter/README.md

 git init
 ```

-Committing is akin to "saving" a file, but commits refer to a group of changes that may occur across multiple files, since that's typically how work is done on web projects.
+Committing is akin to "saving" a file, but commits refer to a group of changes that may occur across multiple files.

-This is the commit process that you should do as frequently as you can, but typically when you're at a stopping point on a small piece of work on your project.
+You should commit as frequently as you can, but typically when you're at a stopping point on a small piece of work on your project.
 The process is three steps:

 ### Step 1: Stage your changes